 3. Venture Capital

 Every step in the startup comes with different conduits of challenges that require operational capital.
-In order to fulfil huge capital requirements of the startup at s Series A/B level the investment by larger players such as registered venture capital investors comes into play.
+In order to fulfil huge capital requirements of the startup at the Series A/B level the investment by larger players such as registered venture capital investors comes into play.
 Investment is one of the fundamental ways for many startups to raise operating capital for the expansion and operations of the business.
 Venture capital or VC is a type of financing that investors provide to startups that investors anticipate is having long-term growth potential.
 Venture capital evaluation of any startup business is considered a litmus test for determining the direction of the business for future growth.
 It is an important milestone for any startup to achieve after attaining a certain bar of revenue on its balance charts.
 Venture capital firms come with expertise, mentorship and which also help the business evaluate the balance between tangents of sustainability and scalability.
 The venture capital method of raising capital for startups is most suitable for businesses that have attained market presence through their product and services and could exhibit their potential for limitless growth in the future.

 4. Venture Debt

 The founder along with the growth and development of the startup is also responsible for keeping the startup well-funded, in order to expand and achieve the objectives of the vision of the business.
-The investment/ raise of capital by the startup helps it to accelerate growth without any operational obstructions.
-The selection and right decision making of the founder regarding the funding of the startup require the dire need of founders to interact with private equity experts, and business lawyers to understand the balanced contrast of different options of funding.
+The investment/ raise of capital by the startup helps it accelerate growth without any operational obstructions.
+The selection and right decision-making of the founder regarding the funding of the startup require the dire need of founders to interact with private equity experts, and business lawyers to understand the balanced contrast of different options of funding.
 In contrast, a non-funded startup will constantly face difficulties in operations which might create a holdup in the success of the startup.
-Therefore, an entrepreneur must take a calculative decision regarding the type of funding to select basis the stage and age of the startup.
+Therefore, an entrepreneur must make a calculative decision regarding the type of funding to select basis the stage and age of the startup.

 Frequently Asked Questions (FAQs)